aigerabae/repeats_benchmarking/artificial_data.md

 Im not sure if this works even because it needs a repbase consensus and i cant download it.
 Let's try to do it on real hg19 sequences masked with RepeatMasker and obtain false positives, false negatives, true pisitive and true negatives that way

+Update!
+I found a small embl repbase file that has library of repeats for Dfam.
+Not sure if that's what it asked for but still.
+Might give it a try
 CITATION

 Realistic artificial DNA sequences as negative controls for computational genomics.